Katyusha rocket launcher: World War II

 Katyusha rocket launchers, which were built in Voronezh, were mounted on many platforms during World War II, including on trucks, artillery tractors, tanks, and armoured trains, as well as on naval and riverine vessels as assault support weapons.
 Soviet engineers also mounted single Katyusha rockets on lengths of railway track to serve in urban combat.

 The design was relatively simple, consisting of racks of parallel rails on which rockets were mounted, with a folding frame to raise the rails to launch position.
 Each truck had 14 to 48 launchers.
 The M-13 rocket of the BM-13 system was 80 cm long, 13.2 cm in diameter and weighed 42 kg.

 The weapon is less accurate than conventional artillery guns, but is extremely effective in saturation bombardment.
-A battery of four BM-13 launchers could fire a salvo in 7–10 seconds that delivered 4.35 tons of high explosives over a 400000 m2 impact zone, making its power roughly equivalent to that of 72 conventional artillery guns.
+A battery of four BM-13 launchers could fire a salvo in 7–10 seconds that delivered 1.4 tonnes of high explosives over a 400000 m2 impact zone,making its salvo roughly equivalent to that of 72 conventional artillery howitzers (18 batteries).
 With an efficient crew, the launchers could redeploy to a new location immediately after firing, denying the enemy the opportunity for counterbattery fire.
 Katyusha batteries were often massed in very large numbers to create a shock effect on enemy forces.
 The weapon's disadvantage was the long time it took to reload a launcher, in contrast to conventional artillery guns which could sustain a continuous, albeit low, rate of fire.